What is the difference between a Bronze and a KellyBronze?

 I have an AGA, which of the ovens should I use?

 As my mother Mollie Kelly always said, “The best way to cook a KellyBronze is quickly”.
 I would not cook our turkey slowly in the bottom oven or worse still, overnight and I know that many AGA owners and shops suggest it.
 For KellyBronze turkeys, use an oven closest to my guide of 180 C. Before it’s due to be cooked, check by using the meat thermometer provided, insert into the breast, once it reaches 65 C in temperature it is then cooked.
-Remove from the oven, do not cover the bird at all, simply leave it to stand for at least 40 minutes to allow the meet to relax - it will not go cold and this gives you time to roast everything else in the empty oven.
+Remove from the oven, do not cover the bird at all, simply leave it to stand for at least 40 minutes to allow the meat to relax - it will not go cold and this gives you time to roast everything else in the empty oven.

 How do I store my turkey?